Bachelor of Science in Human Services

 Certification, State Board, and National Board Exams

-Certain state certification and licensure boards have specific educational requirements for programs to lead to a license or certification that is a precondition for employment in a recognized occupation.
+Certification and licensure boards have state-specific educational requirements for programs that lead to a license or certification that is a precondition for employment.
 Prospective and current students must review Purdue Global’s State Licensure and Certifications site to view program and state-specific licensure information.

-Unless otherwise specified, Purdue Global's programs are not designed to meet any specific state’s licensure or certification requirements.
 Licensure-track programs may limit enrollment to students in certain states; please see Purdue Global’s Program Availability Information to determine enrollment eligibility.

+Optional certifications may be available, such as the Human Services - Board Certified Practitioner (HS-BCP) credential.
 You are responsible for understanding the requirements of optional certification exams.
 Such requirements may change during the course of your program.
 You are not automatically certified in any way upon program completion.
 Although certain programs are designed to prepare you to take various optional certification exams, Purdue Global cannot guarantee you will be eligible to take these exams or become certified.
 Your eligibility may depend on your work experience, completion of education and/or degree requirements, not having a criminal record, and meeting other certification requirements.

 This program is a member of the Council for Standards in Human Service Education (CSHSE) and adheres to their curriculum standards.